wiseman-timelord/AiCherryTree/README.md

 - it would also be interesting to get image recognition, as this would enable checking that pictures from the web are actually correct.
 This will come later possibly.
 - I need to make also `LightSt0ne-STD`, the non-ai version of LightSt0ne, because I want a viewer/editor without the AI parts, which I logically should have made first.
 The idea is one can copy the `.\foliage` folder into the install of `LightSt0ne-STD`. `LightSt0ne-STD` should be portable once installed.
 - the sliders for n_ctx and n_batch, are the maximum, we will alter the values relevant to the task.
 Additionally, a max, n_batch of 4096 and n_ctx of 131072, and only settings, n_batch 2048/4096 and n_ctx 8192/16384/32768/65536/131072, to simplify.
 If normally task use for example 65536, but max set to for example 32768, then it would use 32768 for the task.
 - We would read how many characters the input text has, therein, I work out characters from tokens as `(((TOKENS/5)*4)/4)*3=CHARACTERS`, so  we would use the reverse calculation, and see what options it fits within best.
+- Export and Import from Compressed file, this will require use of built in windows zip functionality on fast compression, format would be `.lightst0ne`.

 ### File Structure
 Oh yes, it's getting serious now...